-3. Communication of CERP
+Communication of CERP

-- 1) The Cardiac Emergency Response Plan (CERP) should be posted broadly in places such as (but not limited to): - a) Cafeteria, restrooms, health room, break room and in all offices or spaces. - b) Adjacent to each AED. - c) Adjacent to each public telephone. - d) In the gym, near the swimming pool, and in all other indoor locations where athletic activities take place. - e) At other strategic locations, including outdoor venues and facilities. - f) Attached to all portable AEDs. - 2) The Cardiac Emergency Response Plan should be distributed to: - a) The CERP should be made available to all staff (including administrators and management) annually and when updates are made. - b) All staff or volunteers (as applicable) should be educated on the Cardiac Emergency Response Plan in their site on an annual basis. - c) New staff members or volunteers (as applicable) should receive CERP in their orientation materials.
+- 1) The Cardiac Emergency Response Plan (CERP) should be posted broadly in places such as (but not limited to): - a) In locker rooms, cafeteria, restroom, health room, break room and in all offices. - b) Adjacent to each AED. - c) Adjacent to each public telephone. - d) In the gym, near the swimming pool, and in all other indoor locations where athletic activities take place. - e) At other strategic locations, including outdoor physical education and athletic venues and facilities. - f) Attached to all portable AEDs. - 2) The Cardiac Emergency Response Plan should be distributed to: - a) The CERP should be made available annually and when updates are made. - b) All staff should be educated on the Cardiac Emergency Response Plan in their school annually. - c) New staff members should receive CERP in their orientation materials.

-- a) A copy of the Cardiac Emergency Response Protocol should be provided to any organization using the building or location.
-The organization using the building or location should then adapt the CERP to the needs of their group/organization. - b) Consider having a plan in place for after-hour events or off-site meetings or events. - c) Consider a modified Cardiac Emergency Response Protocol which takes into consideration the nature and extent of the use and shall meet the spirit and intent of this Protocol to ensure that preparations are made to enable a quick and effective response to a cardiac emergency on-site after standard business hours. - d) A building or location user or renter should have their own plan, especially those using the building or location after normal operation hours.
+- a) A copy of the Cardiac Emergency Response Protocol should be provided to any organization using the sports facility.
+The organization using the facility should then adapt the CERP to the needs of their group/organization. - b) Consider having a plan in place for after-hour and off-site events. - c) Consider a modified Cardiac Emergency Response Protocol which takes into consideration the nature and extent of the use and shall meet the spirit and intent of this Protocol to ensure that preparations are made to enable a quick and effective response to a cardiac emergency on-site after standard business hours. - d) A facility user or renter should have their own plan, especially those using the facility after normal operating hours.